nokotamustang/Python3DEngines/README.md

 Opengl is a low-level graphics API that can be used to create 3D graphics, but it is quite complex and requires a lot of boilerplate code to get started.
 ModernGL is a Python wrapper around OpenGL that simplifies the process of creating 3D graphics.

 There are several very detailed books about graphics rendering, but when it comes to creating real-time graphics with interactive applications, there is a complex balance between performance and quality.
 This means there are several ideas and solutions to some of the same problems, but the issue becomes how to combine multiple techniques to create a coherent and efficient system.

-In the case if Disney's Panda3D, it is a game engine that simplifies the process of creating 3D games with c++ or Python.
-However usually when exploring a game engine, the low level rendering process is abstracted away, and an assortment of tools and features are provided, which also sometimes carries code-bloat and performance overhead.
+In the case if Disney's Panda3D, it is a game engine that simplifies the process of creating 3D games with C++ or Python.
+When exploring a game engine the low level rendering process is abstracted away, and an assortment of tools and features are provided, which also sometimes carries code-bloat and performance overhead.
 The bigger the engine, the more features and tools are available, but the more complex and harder to learn it becomes; such in the case of Unity or Unreal Engine 4 or 5.

 Therefore to learn how to approach graphics from a first-principles perspective, I will be exploring Python based rendering engines.
 Why Python?
 Because it is a high-level language that is easy to learn and use, and it is also a language that I am familiar with and it's one of the most powerful and popular tools out there today.
-I also have a series that will explore c++ with Vulkan, but that is a different story.
+I also have a series that will explore C++ and Rust languages with the Vulkan API, see my other repositories.

 How to use this repository?
 Each project is a standalone example of a 3D rendering technique or feature.
 Some projects are combined to create a more complex scene.
 Each project is a self-contained example that can be run independently.
 All projects are working with Python 3.12.

 ## mgl - ModernGL and Pygame 3D demonstrations

-ModernGL wraps OpenGL in Python and simplifies the process of creating 3D graphics.
+ModernGL wraps OpenGL in Python and simplifies the process of creating 3D graphics by grouping tedious API calls into simpler logical routines.
 Pygame is a set of Python modules designed for writing video games.
 It includes computer graphics and sound libraries designed to be used with the Python programming language.
 This makes a perfect pair of libraries to create 3D graphics in Python.
 I will build a series of examples using ModernGL and Pygame to explore 3D rendering techniques, and eventually combine them to create a 3D game engine.

 To install use `pip install -r requirements.txt` to fetch the following packages: